joomlashack/ShackBuilder/README.md

 Create a new file on the main project root folder, name as `build.global.properties` file you will set the global properties for the phing script.

-    builder.path=/Volumes/Projects/repositories/AllediaBuilder
+    builder.path=/path/to/AllediaBuilder/

-For now, you just need to set the builder path.
+For now, you just need to set the path to AllediaBuilder repository.

 ### Phing script for each project